Getting remote access to a server is a useful and often vital part of working with them. But is remote KVM or RDP the most efficient option?

 What port does RDP use?

 When it comes to accessing a remote server via RDP, it’s important to prioritise security.
 As such, you should connect to a port that guarantees an encrypted connection that preserves the safety of your data and information; the recommended channel to run is TCP port 3389.
+Read more about TCP vs UDP traffic, as well as more information on our 10Gbps Servers.

 What is a KVM?

-Historically, a KVM switch allowed for multiple computers to be controlled from – as the abbreviation suggests – one keyboard, video-monitor and mouse.
+Historically, a KVM switch allowed for multiple computers to be controlled from – as the abbreviation suggests – one keyboard, video monitor and mouse.
 The ‘switch’ part of this used to be much more literal.
 There would be a physical switch in hand whereby pressing ‘1’ would control ‘computer 1’, and pressing ‘2’ would control ‘computer 2’, and so on.

 However, this KVM switch technology has advanced to allow remote access over the internet, where although the ‘switch’ functionality is still there in theory, it’s more of a button on a screen than a button in hand.
 This turns ‘KVM switch’ technology into ‘Network KVM', 'KVM over IP’, or ‘IPKVM’.